Plan B Expat

 • Structured settlement payments

-• Savings account balances (this is not an income stream)
+• Savings account balances on their own (this is not an income stream, though large savings may support a different solvency profile)

 • Promises of future inheritance